twse/random-stuff/FontCreator Data Files and Registry Keys.md

 This dialog includes a text box with glyph indexes at the top right corner (it is shown in old versions only).

 ### Automatic Metrics Wizard (`TAUTOMETRICSFORM`)
 This dialog includes a text box prompting the user to use the Professional Edition (using the Home Edition removes the `Visible = False` value).
+Version 10.0 includes three unused features.

 ### OpenType Designer (`TOPENTYPEDESIGNERFORM`)
 These buttons only affects kerning tables.
 The values at the beginning has a capital D in square brackets.